brunoamancio/IOTA-SC-Utils/README.md

 # IOTA-SC-Utils

-This toolkit provides simple interfaces to IOTA smart contract developers, as well a modified version of [wasmlib](https://github.com/iotaledger/wasp/tree/master/contracts/rust/wasmlib/docs) with minor changes with added syntax sugar only.
+This toolkit provides simple interfaces to IOTA smart contract developers, as well as a modified version of [wasmlib](https://github.com/iotaledger/wasp/tree/master/contracts/rust/wasmlib/docs) with minor changes with added syntax sugar only.

 ## A few samples: